nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Praise is rising
+  - title: This is amazing grace
-    video: VMBDWG9tseU
+    video: M3z5Mwoj_9Y
-  - video: LULK2nZ6sCc
+  - video: 0tAJxHV_ttI
-    title: Before the throne of God above
+    title: Jesus Christ (Once again)
-  - video: -ak0OoFBw3c
+  - video: aDQeREdlw_4
-    title: Good good Father
+    title: You alone can rescue
-  - video: -eIQQayhpak
+  - video: r5L6QlAH3L4
-    title: The Lord's my shepherd
-specialvideo:
-  title: Remembrance Sunday 2020
-  isdisplayed: true
-  video: DFRkqpWZz1c
-  intro: Please use this video, produced by the Church of England, to help you reflect and remember on Remembrance Sunday.
+    title: What a beautiful Name it is
 sermon:
-  video: Q4kFGeNEZx4
+  video: pRq9n4tfiM0
   islive: false
-  title: Livestream - 1st November 2020
+  title: Crossroad Online - Remembrance Sunday
-  intro: This week's livestreamed service was led by Jibu Varghese, who spoke on
-    the theme of Jesus being our Good Shepherd.
+  intro: At the start of this new period of lockdown, Andrew Sibley encourages us
+    that we have access to God's presence through the work of Jesus on the cross and we can connect with Him through personal prayer and worship.
 ---